PedlarGames/pedlargames-content/content/games/published/stonehenge/index.md

 ## About

 This is a simple 3D scene built to show how Stonehenge might have appeared circa 2400 BC.
-Wander around the monument and take in the details of this iconic structure as it might have looked thousands of years ago.
+I've attempted to recreate the original state and layout of the stones based on archaeological evidence.
+The scene includes astronomical alignments and seasonally accurate lighting to simulate solstices and equinoxes.

 Created using Blender and the Godot game engine.